xplicit/chiapos-dotnet/README.md

 ## What is current state?

 Current state: porting in progress.
-Phase1 of plotter is ported, but not fully verified, other phases are ported but not verified at all.
+Phase1 of plotter is ported, and verified for k=25.
+Other phases are ported but not verified at all.

 ## Performance metrics